Lessons and Clinics

 It should be noted that this event does not replace the levels training offered by Lee but is simply an addition which demonstrates Pete and Anna’s particular philosophy.

 We thank all those who have taken the clinic, and we apologize to all of those that wanted to participate but were unable to register.
-The response and interest has been wonderfully positive so another clinic will be offered this fall and possibly another one in the winter.
 Priority will be given to those already on the waiting list.